 We use this data primarily for personalization, specifically book recommendations, but also group matching and other personalizations that are aimed at improving your user experience.
 We may also use this data internally (anonymously aggregated) to aid product development, such as measuring feature usage.

 We collect some of your data (such as book ratings) and bundle it into an anonymously calculated average or percentage.
 We make sure to never identify you personally.

-Saving to Stacks, discarding, and rating books
+Saving and rating books

 We'll use these actions to create percentages to show to other users, such as "82% of users recommend this book."